-Of course, every case is unique, but consider how the lives of employees, patients, and the community-at-large are going to be affected and what that may due to the office, directly or indirectly.
+Of course, every case is unique, but consider how the lives of employees, patients, and the community-at-large will be affected and what that may be due to the office, directly or indirectly.

 - Directly: There was a tornado, and one of the offices is unable to re-open while it’s undergoing repairs

 - Indirectly: There was a tornado, and the local elementary school is unable to open while it’s undergoing repairs

 Note that the indirect emergency can still result in clinic disruptions as suddenly front desk employees or MAs have to stay home to care for their children, or there will be an influx of canceled appointments as parents have to do the same.
 This is a rudimentary example, but the point is an emergency can have far-reaching consequences that impact your office in ways you may not expect, resulting in a need to adjust or pivot your response.